Categorification of Harder-Narasimhan Theory via slope functions: Proto-abelian Category

 \subsection{Generalities}

-\begin{defn} We call \emph{proto-abelian category} a category $\mathcal C$ having a zero object, which satisfies the following conditions: \begin{enumerate}[label=\rm(\alph*)] \item any morphism of $\mathcal{C}$ has a kernel and a cokernel, \item any morphism with zero kernel (resp. zero cokernel) is a monormphism (resp. an epimorphism). \item the pullback of a strict epimorphism by a strict monomorphism always exists, and is a strict epimorphism; the push-forward of a strict monomorphism by a strict epimorphism always exists, and is a strict monomorphism. \end{enumerate} Note that the opposite category of a proto-abelian category is also a proto-abelian category \end{defn}
+\begin{defn} We call \emph{proto-abelian category} a category $\mathcal C$ having a zero object, which satisfies the following conditions: \begin{enumerate}[label=\rm(\alph*)] \item any morphism of $\mathcal{C}$ has a kernel and a cokernel. \item any morphism with zero kernel (resp. zero cokernel) is a monomorphism (resp. an epimorphism). \item the pull-back of a strict epimorphism by a strict monomorphism, which exists by \ref{Axiom a} and Proposition \ref{pull-back}, is a strict epimorphism; the push-forward of a strict monomorphism by a strict epimorphism, which exists by \ref{Axiom a} and Proposition \ref{Pro: push-forward ep}, is a strict monomorphism. \end{enumerate} Note that the opposite category of a proto-abelian category is also a proto-abelian category. \end{defn}

 \begin{rmk} The notion of proto-Abelian category could be considered as a non-additive analogue of the notion of abelian category, we refer to \cite{MR2571693} for details where this notion has been proposed.
-See \cite{MR3970975} p.21 for a more general notion of proto-exact category. \end{rmk}
+See \cite[p.
+21]{MR3970975} for a more general notion of proto-exact category. \end{rmk}